RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Related Work

 \section{Related Work}

 Our work is related to existing efforts on learning logic rules for knowledge graph reasoning.
 Most traditional methods enumerate relational paths between query entities and answer entities as candidate logic rules, and further learn a scalar weight for each rule to assess the quality.
 Representative methods include Markov logic networks~\citep{kok2005learning,richardson2006markov,khot2011learning}, relational dependency networks~\citep{neville2007relational,natarajan2010boosting}, rule mining algorithms~\citep{galarraga2013amie,meilicke2019anytime}, path ranking~\citep{lao2010relational,lao2011random} and probabilistic personalized page rank (ProPPR) algorithms~\citep{wang2013programming,wang2014proppr,wang2014structure}.
 Some recent methods extend the idea by simultaneously learning logic rules and the weights in a differentiable way, and most of them are based on neural logic programming~\citep{rocktaschel2017end,yang2017differentiable,cohen2018tensorlog,sadeghian2019drum,yang2019learn} or neural theorem provers~\citep{rocktaschel2017end,minervini2020learning}.
-However, as these methods jointly learn the weights for a large number of candidate logic rules, it is hard to determine the importance of rules with the learned weights due to the high dimensionality.
-Conversely, in our approach, each time the reasoning predictor only explores a few logic rules from the generator.
-Among these a few rules, we can precisely identify the most important ones via posterior inference using the predictor and generator, and further use these rules to improve the rule generator, which encourages the rule generator to explore only high-quality rules and perform search more effectively.
+These methods and our approach are similar in spirit, as they are all able to learn the weights of logic rules efficiently.
+However, these existing methods try to simultaneously learn logic rules and their weights, which is nontrivial in terms of optimization.
+The main innovation of our approach is to separate rule generation and rule weight learning by introducing a rule generator and a reasoning predictor respectively, which can mutually enhance each other.
+The rule generator generates a few high-quality logic rules, and the reasoning predictor only focuses on learning the weights of such high-quality rules, which significantly reduces the search space and leads to better reasoning results.
+Meanwhile, the reasoning predictor can in turn help identify some useful logic rules to improve the rule generator.